Trail Maintenance

-Georgia Appalachian Trail Club maintains over 125 miles of trails in Georgia including all of the Appalachian Trail, associated side trails, and the Duncan Ridge Trail.
+The Georgia Appalachian Trail Club maintains over 130 miles of trails in Georgia, including all of the Appalachian Trail, many associated side trails, the Approach Trail, Hike Inn Trail and the Duncan Ridge Trail.

-The Trail is divided into 11 districts, managed by district leaders.
-The districts are further divided into sections, which are maintained by one or more maintainers.
-The Georgia Appalachian Trail Club has about 150 maintainers among its members.
+Those trails are divided into 11 districts, each of which is managed by a district leader.
+The districts are further divided into sections which are maintained by one or more maintainers.
+The Georgia Appalachian Trail Club has about 200 maintainers among its membership.

-Maintainers make regular trips to their section to maintain water diversion structures, cut weeds and intruding plant growth, paint blazes, and remove any obstructions on the trail.
-Larger and more difficult projects that require additional workers or skills are done during monthly club work trips or other special trips.
+Maintainers make regular trips to their section to maintain water diversion structures, cut weeds and intruding plant growth, refresh the painted blazes, and remove any obstructions on the trail.
+Larger and more difficult projects that require additional volunteers or skills are done during monthly club work trips or other special trips.

 Maintenance Practices

-GATC volunteers work independently as they perform maintenance as prescribed by the Appalachian Trail Conservancy and the U.S. Forest Service.
-In 2020, the Club's Trail Supervisor has published a guide for maintainers which you can find by clicking the link.
+GATC volunteers work independently as they perform maintenance prescribed by the Appalachian Trail Conservancy and the U.S. Forest Service.
+In 2020, the Club’s Trails Supervisor published a guide for maintainers which you can download by clicking the link.

 Maintenance Activities

-GATC schedules maintenance work trips on the third Saturday each month, which are typically attended by 30 to 60 people.
-The trips are done throughout the year and are rarely cancelled because of inclement weather.
+GATC schedules maintenance work trips on the third Saturday of each month.
+These work trips are typically attended by 30 to 60 members and guests.
+The trips happen throughout the year, and are rarely canceled because of inclement weather.

 Trail Shelters and Campsites

-GATC maintainers routinely cleans and maintains the shelter system and off-trail campsites.
+GATC maintainers routinely clean and maintain the shelter system and off-trail campsites.

 Trail Signs and Trail Markings